hughperkins/clnn/README.md

 ## Recent changes

+* 10th August:
+  * Improve error message when out of memory, ie will say it ran out of memory, rather than say 'c++ exception' now, in many common cases
+  * SpatialMaxPooling can now handle pooling size and stride are different, as long as half the pooling size is no more than stride
 * 22nd July:
   * Performance improvements in underlying [cltorch](https://github.com/hughperkins/cltorch) mean that times for [char-rnn](http://github.com/karpathy/char-rnn) are now around 2-3 times faster on NVIDIA and AMD GPUs
 * 6th July: